anbruzga/Set-Theory-Calc/README.md

 ### Calculator View
 ![Calculator](/Screenshots/2.png)

 <b> From Calculator and Set Exercises view user can select to see Venn diagrams with two to four sets.
-This is two sets example:
+This is two sets example:<b>
 ![Calculator](/Screenshots/9.png)
  Three and four sets look in similar fashion as below: